 Generally, however, the benefits of organizing as a non-profit entity pale in comparison to the list of opportunities for growth and development available only to for-profit enterprises.

+We also see the rise of a new type of organization that can help shift the conversation about financial support for social enterprises.
 B Lab, a non-profit organization dedicated to using the power of business as a force for good, is building a solution.
-They’ve married the social activist role traditionally filled by non-profits with the economic and cultural benefits of for-profit business by establishing a B Corporation certification.
+They’ve married the social activist role traditionally filled by non-profits with the economic and cultural advantages of for-profit business by establishing a B Corporation certification.

 B Lab established a set of rigorous standards against which companies are assessed in order to be classified as a B Corporation.
 The standards require a company to maintain compliance with various measures related to social and environmental performance, public transparency, and legal accountability while fulfilling a mission to use the power of the markets to solve social and environmental problems.

 In short, the B Corporation certification brings together the best of both worlds for those of us looking to make the greatest impact on our world in the most efficient way.
 Companies have access to all of the benefits of being a for-profit organization while ensuring shareholders expect a social or environmental mission to be central to the company’s goals and objectives.

 Support the B Corporations In Your Communities